Avoid communication traps

 When dealing with generalisations, oral and written communication can be distinguished by means of language.
 With the oral form, you achieve a better, more conscious handling only through practice and the routine that goes with it.
 With written generalisations you can use checklists, but in the long run the continuous extension of checklists to avoid any generalisation is not a practicable way.
 Concentrating on the most important occurrences with the help of the Pareto principle can be a solution, as can observing common sense – although there is also the danger of generalisation.

 More information in German on the two perception filters distortion and deletion can be found at

-Götz Müller has been managing development projects since 1993, change projects and continuous improvement processes since 1998 and neuro-linguistic programming since 2006.
-He is a trained Lean Moderator, Six Sigma Black Belt and NLP Master Practitioner.
-Since 2009 he has been supporting small and medium-sized enterprises as an independent consultant and trainer in questions of process optimisation and the continuous improvement process.
-He has been blogging about NLP in the project and lean environment since 2010 and provides food for thought on CIP & Co in his articles at www.geemco.de/artikel.
-His website can be found at www.geemco.de.
+Goetz Mueller has been involved in the management of development projects since 1993, change projects and continuous improvement processes since 1998 and Neuro-Linguistic Programming since 2006.
+He is a trained Lean Facilitator, Lean Six Sigma Black Belt and NLP Master Practitioner.
+Since 2009, he has been working as an independent consultant, trainer and coach, supporting small businesses, SMEs, craft businesses and corporate sites in matters of process optimisation and the continuous improvement process.